ibm-cloud-docs/openwhisk/openwhisk_actions.md

   In the result, you see that the lines are sorted.

 **Note**: Parameters that are passed between Actions in the sequence are explicit, except for default parameters.
 Therefore, parameters that are passed to the action sequence are only available to the first action in the sequence.
 The result of the first action in the sequence becomes the input JSON object to the second action in the sequence (and so on).
 This object does not include any of the parameters that are originally passed to the sequence unless the first action explicitly includes them in its result.
 Input parameters to an action are merged with the action's default parameters, with the former taking precedence and overriding any matching default parameters.
-For more information about invoking action sequences with multiple named parameters, see [Setting default parameters](./openwhisk_actions.html#openwhisk_binding_actions).
+For more information about invoking action sequences with multiple named parameters, see [Setting default parameters on an Action](./parameters.html#default-params-action).

-## Create Python Actions
+## Creating Python actions
 {: #creating-python-actions}

 The process of creating Python Actions is similar to that of JavaScript Actions.
 The following sections guide you through creating and invoking a single Python action, and adding parameters to that action.

-### Create and invoke a Python action
+### Creating and invoking a Python action
 {: #openwhisk_actions_python_invoke}

 An Action is simply a top-level Python function.
 For example, create a file called **hello.py** with the following source code: